Popular Daedalus liveaboards Explore all liveaboards

 Diving Daedalus in April on the JP Marine

-Diving Daedalus in September on the Thunderbird
+Diving Daedalus in May on the Ghazala Explorer

 Diving Daedalus in October on the JP Marine

-Diving Daedalus in March on the Blue
+Diving Daedalus in December on the Blue Seas

 Excellent!
 Hammerhead and Manta!